Peden Home

 So when the burial record noted the cause of death as "Complete mutilation of body", that must have meant that after the plane exploded, there was nothing left of Jack's body.
 All that was buried were Jack's ID tags and 200 pounds of dirt.

-24 Feb 1848 - His wife was notified of the result of the investigation.
-She was personally visited at her home.
+24 Feb 1848 - Betty was notified of the result of the investigation.
+She was personally visited at her home in San Diego.

 31 Mar 1948 - Case History - Investigation and examination of the contents of the casket by the Army confirmed that Jack's remains were not there